 So I beg you to reaffirm your love for him. – 2 Corinthians 2:8

-This is an interesting observation: How do you know you are in the faith?
+This idea is an interesting observation: How do you know you are in the faith?
 Based on your works?
 Or, based on the regenerative work of the Spirit of God in a person’s soul?
-This is a directional question when discipling someone:
+This query is a directional question when discipling someone:

-I do not want my children to just be nice.
+I do not want my children only to be nice.
 I want them to have genuine affection for Jesus Christ and out of that insatiable and ever-growing affection, there will be good works.
-Works are not the test, but affection for Christ who is living in them is.
+Works are not the test, but love for Christ who is living in them is.
 For example, here are two indicators you can use to examine yourself to see whether you’re in the faith.

 Test #1 – Where is Your Confidence?

-To examine yourself as to whether you’re in the faith, you have to examine where your heart is as it pertains to Christ.
+To examine yourself as to whether you’re in the faith, you have to question where your heart is as it pertains to Christ.
 What are your affection levels for Christ?
 How would you describe your trust in Christ?
 Talk about your confidence in God and His Word alone.

 - What is your attitude toward suffering?
 When things don’t go your way, do you go your own way or stick to God’s way?
 While you don’t have to like your suffering, you can still trust in Him.
-Suffering will reveal your faith.
+Pain will reveal your faith.

 - Are you committed to a life of generosity?
 Do you give out of your abundance or out of your poverty?
 Do you give because of your confidence in Christ, knowing He will take care of you (Matthew 6:25-34)?

 - What is your attitude toward weakness?
 How quickly do you confess your sins and repent of your sins?
-Do you present yourself as stronger (more perfect) than you really are?
+Do you present yourself as stronger (more perfect) than you are?

 - How quickly are you tempted to judge other people?
 Do you see your way as the only way, while looking down on other people who are different than you?

 Test #2 – What is Your Calling?

-To the church of God that is in Corinth, to those sanctified in Christ Jesus, called to be saints together with all those who in every place call upon the name of our Lord Jesus Christ, both their Lord and ours.
-1 Corinthians 1:2
+To the church of God that is in Corinth, to those sanctified in Christ Jesus, called to be saints together with all those who in every place call upon the name of our Lord Jesus Christ, both their Lord and ours. – 1 Corinthians 1:2

 - Are you standing in the gap for others?
 Are you willing to spend and be spent for others because of the compelling call to be like Jesus (Mark 10:45)?